Stop Power-Hungry Doctors From Bullying, Gaslighting, and Blacklisting Their Patients!

 This particular corporation spends millions, possibly billions of dollars per year on patient satisfaction surveys.
 If a patient can be personally attacked for exercising their legal rights to give honest feedback about how they are being treated, then these surveys are clearly disingenuous, and the corporation is not truly interested in delivering ethical, caring, and respectful healthcare to its patients.

 This is a prime example of how bullying becomes institutional.
 This is not merely a story of one doctor-gone-bad, but of an entire system with a vested interest and a pattern of allowing and then covering up the malfeasances of its doctors and staff.

-A year later, Pippit still waits for justice and for the referrals to advanced specialists with the knowledge, compassion, and the will to elucidate her more recent condition(s), which remain as of yet undiagnosed.
+3 years later, Pippit still waits for justice and for the referrals to advanced specialists with the knowledge, compassion, and the will to elucidate her more recent condition(s), which remain as of yet undiagnosed.
 She continues to encounter problems in obtaining medical back-up in her home state due to the defamatory medical records.
 The inability to obtain the care she needs could relegate her to a premature death.

 The sad thing is, Pippit’s story is not an isolated incident, and the particular form of abuse and discrimination she was subjected to, not as rare as one might think.
 It is one of millions of horror stories of institutional bullying of patients with chronic illness/conditions.
 For such patients, there is no starting over as long as lies remain in the medical record masquerading as the truth.

 That is why we, the patients, have created this petition; to shed light on the widespread dismissal, bullying, and blacklisting which has become commonplace and all too readily accepted within the medical system so that patients with chronic conditions are able to receive the respect and care we all need and deserve.